-19 Rate actions of a regulator can provide reasonable assurance of the existence of an asset.
-An enterprise shall capitalize all or part of an incurred cost that 20 would otherwise be charged to expense if both of the following criteria are 21 met: (a) It is probable (as defined in Topic 450) that future revenue in an 22 23 amount at least equal to the capitalized cost will result from inclusion of that 24 cost in allowable costs for ratemaking purposes and (b) Based on available evidence, the future revenue will be provided to permit recovery of the 25 previously incurred cost rather than to provide for expected levels of similar 26

-1 future costs.
-If the revenue will be provided through an automatic rate-2 adjustment clause, this criterion requires that the regulator's intent clearly be 3 to permit recovery of the previously incurred cost.
-A cost that does not meet 4 these asset recognition criteria at the date the cost is incurred shall be 5 recognized as a regulatory asset when it does meet those criteria at a later 6 date.
+- Rate actions of a regulator can provide reasonable assurance of the existence of 11 an asset.
+An enterprise shall capitalize all or part of an incurred cost that would 12 otherwise be charged to expense if both of the following criteria are met: (a) It 13 14 is probable (as defined in Topic 450) that future revenue in an amount at least equal to the capitalized cost will result from inclusion of that cost in allowable 15 costs for ratemaking purposes and (b) Based on available evidence, the future 16 revenue will be provided to permit recovery of the previously incurred cost 17 rather than to provide for expected levels of similar future costs.
+If the revenue 18 will be provided through an automatic rate-adjustment clause, this criterion 19 requires that the regulator's intent clearly be to permit recovery of the 20 previously incurred cost.
+A cost that does not meet these asset recognition 21 criteria at the date the cost is incurred shall be recognized as a regulatory asset 22 23 when it does meet those criteria at a later date. - For the Company to create the proposed regulatory asset, it must be probable that such - costs will be recovered through rates in future periods.
+To satisfy the probability standard, the

-For the Company to create the proposed regulatory asset, it must be probable that such costs will be recovered through rates in future periods.
-To satisfy the probability standard, the BPU's order in this proceeding should specifically approve the accounting and recovery mechanism as proposed.
+BPU's order in this proceeding should specifically approve the accounting and recovery mechanism as proposed.

-11 Q. Please explain the capital costs associated with iESP.
+Q. Please explain the capital costs associated with iESP.

 A. During the iESP deployment and subsequent years, PSE&G will follow its standard accounting practices when deciding which costs incurred qualify as capital or operations and maintenance (O&M).
-Based on my initial review of the work proposed in the iESP business plan, the program spending qualifies as capital as meter and network communication equipment.
-As discussed in Gregory Dunlap's testimony, PSE&G plans on spending \$721 million of capital costs during the iESP deployment through 2024.
+Based on my initial review of the work proposed in the iESP business plan, the program spending on meters, network communication equipment and software qualifies as capital assets.
+As discussed in Frederick Daum's testimony, PSE&G plans on spending \$714 million of capital costs during the iESP deployment through 2025.

-18 Q. Please explain the O&M expense associated with iESP.
+10 Q. Please explain the O&M expense associated with iESP.

 A. Although the majority of costs related to iESP are estimated to be capital, PSE&G is expected to incur significant O&M expenses during the iESP deployment.
 These costs include customer communications and education activities, employee training, and meter testing.
 These costs are incremental to current O&M costs.
-As discussed in Gregory

-Dunlap's testimony, PSE&G anticipates spending an additional \$73 million of O&M during the iESP deployment through 2024.
+As discussed in Frederick Daum's testimony, PSE&G anticipates spending an additional \$71 million of O&M during the iESP deployment through 2025.

-Q. What does PSE&G request from the BPU related to the project O&M costs?
+17 Q. What does PSE&G request from the BPU related to the project O&M costs?